CompuTec/computec-docs/docs/processforce/user-guide/item-details/overview.md

 ## Groups

-The yellow arrow leads to:
+The yellow arrow navigates to:

 - Administration → Setup → Item Details → Item Groups

 This form allows users to add and delete groups for the item master.
 [Group](item-groups.md) describes similar products, e.g., acids.
-By checking the required checkbox, groups can connect to certain documents.
+By selecting the required checkbox, groups can be linked to specific documents.

 ![.Groups](./media/overview/item-details-groups.webp)

 ## Texts

-The yellow arrow leads to:
+The yellow arrow navigates to:

 - Administration → Setup → Item Details → Item Texts

 This form allows the user to add and delete [item text](item-texts.md) for the item master.
-Any text, e.g., hazard instructions or safety texts, may be added.
-Texts can be connected to certain kinds of documents by checking the required checkbox.
+Users can add any text, such as hazard instructions or safety texts.
+Texts can be linked to specific documents by selecting the required checkbox.

 ![Text](./media/overview/item-details-texts.webp)

 ## Attachments

-This form allows the user to attach documents to the item master.
+This form enables users to attach documents to the item master.

-This operates in the same way as SAP Business One.
+Attachments function similarly to those in SAP Business One.

+---